3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The <composite> element describes a mixing ratio of printer materials at each position in space.
 The CONSUMER can determine the halftoning, mixing or dithering strategy that can be used to achieve these mixtures.

-The \<composite> element MUST have the texturestackid attribute

 This element MUST contain at least one <materialmapping> element, which will encode the relative contribution of a specific basematerial to the material mix.

 ## 3.2.5 Material mapping element